tlehman/go-websocket/README.md

  - [x] Add Set#remove
  - [x] Find neighborhood of vertex
  - [x] Implement BFS to find connected components
- - [ ] Define libertiesCount() function to count the liberties of a component
+ - [x] Define libertiesCount() function to count the liberties of a component
+ - [ ] Handle components of size 1
- - [ ] Add scoring rules to program
+ - [x] Add scoring rules to program
  - [ ] Save state in localStorage
  - [ ] Add clear board button
  - [ ] Hook up a WebSocket (before this, learn how to WebSocket)